dreamking60/d3-start-to-finish-leanpub/manuscript/34 Wrapping up.md

 * D3’s transitions
 * detailed styling with CSS

-Along the way you built the Energy Explorer.
+Along the way you built Energy Explorer.
 Some key aspects of the build were:

 * using a layout function to perform the geometric computations.
 This makes the application easier to test and also would make it easier to switch to a different rendering library if necessary
-* joining an array to a group of elements in order to place a country’s circles in a single `g` element
+* joining an array to a group of elements in order to place a country’s circles in a single `<g>` element
 * a significant amount of detailed styling, which hopefully has shown you the amount of CSS work that is often necessary to build a real world data visualisation
 * adding an information popup to the visualisation
 * handling state using something similar to the Flux pattern.
 This is a simple, but powerful pattern that’s useful when building data visualisations (and other interactive applications)